Regulation of greenhouse gases under the Clean Air Act: Second Trump administration, 2025 policy to repeal emission standards

 As advocated in Project 2025, policies of the second Trump administration rolled back the U.S. Global Change Research Program, instead instituting the National Energy Dominance Council.
 Executive Order 14154 "Unleashing American Energy", signed on inauguration day (January 20, 2025), directed the EPA to report "on the legality and continuing applicability" of the Endangerment findings.
 Trump had called climate change a "hoax" and the "green new scam".
-Lee Zeldin was appointed administrator of the EPA in January, and on February 25 his recommendation to end the Federal position that greenhouse gases endanger the public was publicised.
+Lee Zeldin was appointed administrator of the EPA in January, on 19 February he sent the White House Office of Management and Budget (OMB) a nine-page memo saying developments in climate science, engineering, economics and law, including a 2024 Supreme Court ruling limiting agency discretion where statutory text was ambiguous, invalidated the endangerment finding and any EPA regulation or action that relied on it.
+On February 25 his recommendation to end the Federal position that greenhouse gases endanger the public was publicised.

-On March 12, 2025, Zeldin announced "the greatest day of deregulation our nation has seen.
-We are driving a dagger straight into the heart of the climate change religion", including "Reconsideration of the 2009 Endangerment Finding and regulations and actions that rely on that Finding (Endangerment Finding)".
+On March 12, 2025, Zeldin announced "the greatest day of deregulation our nation has seen", stating that "We are driving a dagger straight into the heart of the climate change religion", including "Reconsideration of the 2009 Endangerment Finding and regulations and actions that rely on that Finding (Endangerment Finding)".
 The new Energy Secretary Chris Wright, previously CEO of fracking services company Liberty Energy, had long argued that benefits of fossil fuels outweighed potential dangers.
 In late March, he phoned scientists he knew for rejecting aspects of mainstream climate science, starting with Roy Spencer, and invited them to work on a climate study.
 Soon, John Christy, Steven Koonin and Judith Curry agreed to join a DOE working group, along with environmental economist Ross McKitrick.
 Wright also arranged coordination by Cato Institute energy analyst Travis Fisher.
 The completed DOE Climate Working Group report, dated 27 May, was issued on that date to the EPA for review by Zeldin.
 In its proposed endangerment repeal, the EPA said it had "reviewed and relied upon" this draft version of the DOE report.

-The US had led development of research into climate change, significantly supported by the National Science Foundation, NOAA and NASA.
+The U.S. had led development of research into climate change, significantly supported by the National Science Foundation, NOAA and NASA.
 These now faced drastic cuts.
 Hundreds of scientists and researchers working on the sixth National Climate Assessment were told by email on 28 April that they were dismissed, and the scope of the report was "currently being re-evaluated".

-Plans to deregulate power plant emissions were announced by the EPA on June 11, then it sent its proposed "Reconsideration of 2009 Endangerment Finding and Greenhouse Gas Vehicle Standards" to the Office of Management and Budget on June 30, to "be published for public notice and comment once it has completed interagency review and been signed by the Administrator".
+Plans to deregulate power plant emissions were announced by the EPA on June 11, then it sent its proposed "Reconsideration of 2009 Endangerment Finding and Greenhouse Gas Vehicle Standards" to the OMB on June 30, to "be published for public notice and comment once it has completed interagency review and been signed by the Administrator".